-Correspondence: v.chauhan777@gmail.com; B-18, B-4000, Sart-Tilman, Liege, Belgium
+Correspondence: v.chauhan777@gmail.com; B-18, B-4000, Sart-Tilman, Liege, Belgium predictions.

-1 ABSTRACT
+ABSTRACT

-- 2 Prediction of potential landslide damming has been a difficult process owing to uncertainties - 3 related to landslide volume, resultant dam volume, entrainment, valley configuration, river - 4 discharge, material composition, friction and turbulence associated with material.
-In this - 5 study instability pattern of landslides, parametric uncertainty, geomorphic indices, post - 6 failure run-out predictions and spatio-temporal pattern of rainfall and earthquake is explored - 7 using Satluj valley, North-West (NW) Himalaya as a case study area to predict the potential - 8 landslide damming sites.
-The study area witnessed landslide damming in the past and - 9 incurred \$~30M loss and 350 lives in the last four decades due to such processes.
-Forty four - active landslides in the study area that cover total $\sim 4.81 \pm 0.05 \times 10^6 \,\mathrm{m}^2$ area and $\sim 34.1 \pm 9.2$ - $11 x 10^6 m^3$ volume are evaluated in the study to identify those that may result in potential - landslide damming.
-Out of forty four, five landslides covering the volume of $\sim 26.3 \pm 6.7 \text{ x}$ - 13 106 m3 are observed to form potential landslide dams.
-Spatio-temporal varying pattern of - rainfall in recent years enhances the possibility of landslide triggering and hence potential - damming.
-These landslides also resulted in 24.8 ± 2.7 m to 39.8 ± 4.0 m high material flow in - 16 run-out predictions. - 17 Key words: Landslide damming, Slope stability; Run-out; Himalaya
+- Prediction of potential landslide damming has been a difficult process owing to the 2 uncertainties related to the landslide volume, resultant dam volume, entrainment, valley 3 configuration, river discharge, material composition, friction, and turbulence associated with 4 material.
+In this study, instability pattern of landslides, geomorphic indices, post failure run-5 out predictions, and spatio-temporal pattern of rainfall and earthquake are explored to predict 6 7 the potential landslide damming sites.
+The Satluj valley, NW Himalaya is chosen as a case 8 study area.
+The study area has witnessed landslide damming in the past and incurred \$ ~30M 9 loss and 350 lives in the last four decades due to such processes.
+Forty-four active landslides that cover a total ~4.81 \pm 0.05 x 10^6 m2 area and ~34.1 \pm 9.2 x 10^6 m3 volume are evaluated to 10 identify those landslides that may result in the potential landslide damming.
+Out of forty-four, 11 five landslides covering a total volume of $\sim 26.3 \pm 6.7 \times 10^6 \,\mathrm{m}^3$ are noted to form the potential 12 landslide dams.
+Spatio-temporal varying pattern of the rainfall in the recent years enhanced 13 14 the possibility of landslide triggering and hence of the potential damming.
+These five 15 landslides also revealed 24.8 \pm 2.7m to 39.8 \pm 4.0m high debris flow in the run-out - 17 Key words: Landslide damming, Slope stability; Run-out; Himalaya